 Flavor is usually a subjective determination.
 What tastes better is entirely a matter of personal opinion, right?
 Not in the case of butter.
 Grass-fed butter tastes objectively better using any parameter.
 Creaminess?
 Smooth, yellow grass-fed butter can be eaten and enjoyed like candy.
 Richness?
 Grain-fed is weak and insipid in comparison.
 Mouth feel?
 Grass-fed coats the interior (in a pleasant way), while grain-fed comes off as watery and unnatural.

-All that said, grain-fed butter is still a better option than conventional cooking fats, like vegetable oil or margarine.
+Grain-fed butter is still a better option than conventional cooking fats, like vegetable oil or margarine.
 I still request restaurant food to be cooked in butter, completely aware that it’s probably white as a ghost and totally grain-fed.
 The saturated fat in regular butter isn’t any less stable.

 Grass-fed isn’t as tough to find as you might think, though.
 And even if it’s more expensive, it’s still cheaper than shelling out the dough for exclusively grass-fed meat.
 In fact, for those of you who can’t regularly eat pastured meat, eating lean cuts of conventional meat cooked in a quality grass-fed butter is a great compromise.